-During our trips in Costa Rica we never experienced any kind of danger though reports usually refer that pickpockting and credit card scams are the most usual crimes envolving tourists.
+During our trips in Costa Rica, we never experienced any kind of danger though reports usually refer that pickpocketing and credit card scams are the most usual crimes, involving tourists.
 Like in almost any other country, be aware of bus stops, taxi scams and other petty crimes, particularly in touristy areas!

 As always, we advise you to have travel insurance!
 We never know what may happen on a trip and to really enjoy it without being worried about what can go wrong, travel insurance is crucial – it covers not only the costs of medical problems but also theft and loss of valuables.